Skip to content

 Section titled “Hands-On Exercise: Prefix Delegation + ALB for Web + NLB for gRPC”

-In this exercise, you will configure an EKS cluster with Prefix Delegation for maximum IP efficiency, deploy a web application behind an ALB, and a gRPC service behind an NLB.
+In this comprehensive exercise, you will architect a highly scalable EKS networking foundation by configuring Prefix Delegation for maximum IP efficiency, deploying the AWS Load Balancer Controller, and exposing both a standard web application and a low-latency gRPC service to the internet.

 What you will build: